Captured Tracks

 Captured Tracks is an American independent record label based in Brooklyn, New York.
 The label was founded in 2008 by Mike Sniper.

 About

-Current flagship artists include: Craft Spells, DIIV and Wild Nothing.
+The label's current roster of artists includes Becca Mancari, Craft Spells, Dinner/Anders Rhedin, Drahla, GIFT, girlpuppy, JayWood, Juan Wauters, The Lemon Twigs, Locate S,1, Martin Newell, Reptaliens, THUS LOVE, Wax Chattels, Widowspeak, and Wild Nothing.

-Captured Tracks has reissued recordings by influential British artists the Monochrome Set, the Wake, the Servants, Stockholm Monsters and the Cleaners from Venus.
+Captured Tracks has reissued recordings by the Monochrome Set, the Wake, the Servants, Stockholm Monsters, the Cleaners from Venus, Linda Smith, and Kate Fagan.

 The label has also reissued recordings from New Zealand's Flying Nun Records, L.A.'s Medicine and Nebraska's For Against, among others.

-The label's current roster of artists includes Becca Mancari, Craft Spells, DIIV, Dinner, Drahla, JayWood, Juan Wauters, Locate S,1, Martin Newell, Molly Burch, Mourn, Reptaliens, Scout Gillett, THUS LOVE, Wax Chattels, Widowspeak, and Wild Nothing.
+Alumni artists include Beach Fossils, Blouse, Chris Cohen, DIIV, Mac DeMarco, The Soft Moon, and more.